lamps-lab/Citation-Parser/README.md

 To run this on HPC:

     sbatch script-trainer.sh

+### Tokenizer
+Tokenize a real-world reference string for prediction.

 You may need to create environment and install required modules for a successful run.